theopolis/build-anywhere/README.md

 At a very high level:

-- Use Crosstool-NG to build a new GCC linked against a 2.13 glibc.
+- Use Crosstool-NG to build **gcc 8.2.0** linked against a **glibc 2.13**.
-- Build an older zlib to link against.
+- Build an older **zlib 1.2.11** to link against.
-- Build a new Clang/LLVM with the new GCC also linked against a 2.13 glibc.
+- Build **Clang/LLVM 7.0.0** with the new GCC also linked against a **glibc 2.13**.
+- You can use the clang/gcc compiler anywhere.
+- You can use either clang or gcc's compiler runtime, recommend using linking flags to link these statically.
+- You can use either libstdc++ or libc++, recommended linking these statically.
+- You can use all of the LLVM static analysis and sanitizer frameworks.

 ## man build-anywhere.sh